All information current as of 3/24/2020

 Send an email to libref @ Indiana . edu to get started.

 A. An exact date of reopening is not yet known, but renovation is expected to take all of 2020.

 A. Yes.
-Due to the incredible academic value of Lilly Library collections and experts, a temporary space has been rapidly identified and work is underway to make it ready.
-The Lilly Library librarians and experts will continue to work with visiting and local researchers, as well as faculty, to plan ahead for research visits and consults to begin March 2.
-It is expected that at this time the 10th floor of the Herman B Wells Library East Tower will begin providing appointment-based access to some Lilly Library collections.
+Due to the incredible academic value of Lilly Library collections and experts, a temporary space is ready for Lilly Library librarians and experts to continue to work with visiting and local researchers, as well as faculty.
+When the building reopens, the 10th floor of the Herman B Wells Library East Tower will begin providing appointment-based access to some Lilly Library collections.
 Lilly Library staff will be available through remote access throughout the COVID-19 outbreak and will continue to offer their expertise to the IU community and beyond.